sthwalo/MPBusinessHub/Development.md

 - Set up development environment and project structure

 **Achievements:**
-- Created comprehensive wireframes and mockups
+- Created comprehensive wireframes and mockups // what does this mean?
 - Established the technology stack: Laravel (Backend) and React (Frontend)
 - Designed the database schema with PostgreSQL
 - Set up version control with Git and GitHub